-This is the first year of a two-year program in Barbering.
-The barbering program must be approved and licensed by the Illinois Department of Financial and Professional Regulations, Division of Professional Regulation and meet all state and federal regulations.
-This course offers students curriculum in both theory and practice in the following areas as they relate to the practice of barber science and art: anatomy; physiology; skin diseases; hygiene and sanitation; barber history; barber law; hair cutting and styling; shaving, shampooing, and permanent waving; massaging; and barber implements as they relate to the Barber, Cosmetology, Esthetics, and Nail Technology Act.
-Knowledge, skills, and activities completed in this course will help prepare students for Barbering II, while earning hours towards licensure.
+The Cosmetology program must be approved and licensed by the Illinois Department of Financial and Professional Regulations, Division of Professional Regulation and meet all state and federal regulations.
+Cosmetology I introduces students to the requirements to become a licensed cosmetologist.
+It offers students instruction in both theory and practical application in the following areas: tools and their use, shampoo, understanding chemicals and use, types of hair, sanitation, hygiene, skin diseases and conditions, anatomy and physiology, electricity, ethics, nail technology and esthetics as they relate to the Barber, Cosmetology, Esthetics, and Nail Technology Act.
+Knowledge, skills, and activities completed in this course help prepare students for Cosmetology II, while earning hours towards licensure.

-COSMETOLOGY I
+COSMETOLOGY II

-Course Length Y Grade Level 11 Four Periods
+Course Length Y Grade Level 12 Four Periods